Common Pregnancy Myths

 by Debra Melani

-Dr. Steven Grover, OB/GYN and department chair of Women's Services at Sky Ridge Medical Center, helped us sift out the truth in a number of perplexing pregnancy issues.
-Here is his best take-home advice:
+The Women's Health Center at Sky Ridge Medical Center sifts out the truth on a number of perplexing pregnancy issues.

 Pregnant women should NOT: